avanzu/node-packages/packages/kernel/README.md

 The package provides a robust foundation for creating scalable (micro-)services applications.
 It features a modular architecture, leveraging dependency injection for managing application components, and supporting middleware for handling HTTP requests and responses.
 The package is designed to promote clean, maintainable code and facilitate easy integration of additional functionality, making it ideal for building both simple and complex services.

-> **Attention:** If you are not interested in the introduction, feel free to use the [quickstart project](https://github.com/avanzu/kernel-basic) to get right into development.
+> [!TIP]
->
+> If you are not interested in the introduction, feel free to use the [quickstart project](https://github.com/avanzu/kernel-basic) to get right into development.

 - [Getting started](#getting-started)
   - [Create boilerplate code](#create-boilerplate-code)
 - [Refactoring: divide and conquer](#refactoring-divide-and-conquer)